How to choose the right 3D material for the background you want to draw: Line art edition

 You should consider whether this is within your acceptable range.

-In the above image, it is Smooth 4.
+The image above is Smooth 4.

 In this case, if you are only using line art during LT conversion, Smooth can handle a large part of the problem, so I think it can be used sufficiently even when the camera is close.